JVLegend/JVLegend.github.io/README.md

 # Joao Victor Dias

-João Victor Dias is an Artificial Intelligence researcher, experienced in Data Science, BI and Analytics projects on many countries and also coordinates the Artificial Intelligence area of the Innovation Group in Ophthalmology at the Hospital das Clínicas de São Paulo.
+João Victor Dias is a Senior Manager in Data Science and Data Engineering, with over 12 years of experience in Artificial Intelligence, leading teams for investment banks and hospitals.
+He runs an AI Boutique consultancy, "Data Rockstar", and an edtech specializing in applied AI, "Rumo ao Topo", with publications in medical journals.